 Time note: I usually manage to get everything chopped and ready to go by the time the pasta is ready.

-• One to four or more cloves of garlic
+1 to 4 or more cloves of garlic put through garlic press

 In a two cup Pyrex measuring cup, add the mayonnaise.
 Slowly add the vinegar while stirring, then slowly add the olive oil while stirring.
 Run as many cloves of garlic as you like through the garlic press ( I used four big ones) and add to the mixture.
 Add pepper to taste.
 Set aside.

 Cut the tomatoes into a small dice.
 Put them in the bowl and sprinkle with sea salt flakes.
 Cut the olives into a small dice and add this to the mayonnaise mixture.
 Next cut the red onion into a small dice and add this to the mayonnaise mixture.
 Skin the cucumber and cut it in half; with a spoon, remove the seeds, then slice into strips and cut into a medium dice.
 Put these in the bowl around the tomatoes.
 Finely chop the parsley and add it to the bowl.

 When your pasta is done, run it under cold water to cool it.
 Once it’s cooled, add it to the bowl and mix together.
 Then add the mayonnaise mixture and combine, and then add the feta and mix until just combined.

 Put in your bowls and serve with?
 In my house it’s water with lemon.